OpenNebula/docs/source/advanced_components/applications_containerization/docker_machine_driver_reference.rst

 If you try to specify an attribute in the *incompatible* list, along with either `--opennebula-template-id` or `--opennebula-template-name`, then `docker-machine` will raise an error.
 If you specify an attribute in the *override* list, it will use that value instead of what is specified in the template.

-The template must have a reference to an image, however, referencing a network is entirely option.
+The template must have a reference to an image, however, referencing a network is entirely optional.
 It the template has a network, the `--opennebula-network-*` options will override it, using the one in the template by default; if the template doesn't reference any networks, the `docker-machine` user **must** specify one.

 .. prompt:: bash $ auto